HeardLibrary/digital-scholarship/script/codegraf/010/index.md

 # Practice problems

 To do the practice problems, you need to download the large flight delay dataset from [this page](https://github.com/HeardLibrary/digital-scholarship/tree/master/data/codegraf).
 The dataset, On-Time: Reporting Carrier On-Time Performance (1987-present), is compressed in `.zip` format.
 After uncompressing the datafile (`flight_data_set.csv`), you will need to move it to the working directory of your environment.
 See the [Loading files from your file system](../008/#loading-files-from-your-file-system) section of the pandas data frames lesson for information about your specific cloud service or operating system.

-The text cell of each practice problem describes what to accomplish.
-Try to do the coding yourself before looking at the solution code in the cell below the description.

-1. Calculate the average values for the carriers and slice out the Minutes of Delay per flight.
-Create a bar chart of the resulting series.

-2. Recreate the plot, but this time replace `NaN` values with zeros.

-3. First, Convert date column to a datetime object and group by Carrier Name, then Slice only the Delta data and sum by date.
-Plot only the Minutes of Delay by date.

-4. See if the pattern from the previous problem holds across airlines.
-First, group by both Carrier Name and Date rather than selecting only one airline.
-Limit output to Minutes of Delay data.
-Then unstack Carrier Name so that we get a column for each carrier.
-If we redo the plot, Pandas will plot a line for each carrier.

-5. Compare the number of flights across airlines using a bar chart.
+This dataset has more information than can easily be visualized without simplifying the data.
+In this exercise, we'll make use of the `.group()` method to summarize categories of data and make it possible to plot the simplified data.
+See the ["Grouping and group operations" section of the optional "Summarizing and rearranging DataFrames" lesson](https://heardlibrary.github.io/digital-scholarship/script/codegraf/009c/#grouping-and-group-operations-5m13s) to understand how the `.groupby()` combined with statistical methods work to summarize data by a category.

+Follow the prompts in the examples notebook to create the specified plots.

+1. Create a horizontal bar plot showing the average number of minutes of delay by carrier, in descending order.

+2. Create a plot of Minutes of Delay by date for Delta Airlines.

+3. Visualize the seasonal pattern of delays across airlines using plot with error bars showing the standard deviation of delays per flight.

 ----
-Revised 2022-11-18
+Revised 2022-11-20